Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Results

 where the damping parameter is set to \( \mu = -1 \).
 The system is excited by a sinusoidal input \( u(t) = \sin(\pi t) \).
 Data are generated at a sampling rate of 10 Hz over 60 seconds, with the first 20 seconds used for training and the remaining 40 seconds for testing.

-We compare the performance of SKANODE, ANODE, and SONODE on this system.
-The symbolic governing equation extracted by \( \text{KAN}_{\text{symbolic}} \) within SKANODE is shown in Figure~\ref{fig:vdp}, where the identified expression accurately reflects the true system dynamics.
+{ {The performance of SKANODE, ANODE, and SONODE, as well as classical identification baselines ARX and NARX, is summarized in Table \ref{tab:VDP}}}.
+The symbolic governing equation extracted by \( \text{KAN}_{\text{symbolic}} \) within SKANODE is shown in Figure~\ref{fig:vdp}, where the identified expression accurately reflects the true system dynamics, outperforming the numerical baseline.
 The symbolic network clearly reveals a distinct quadratic node that receives the displacement input \( x \) and multiplies with the velocity input \( \dot{x} \), consistent with the nonlinear damping characteristic of the Van der Pol oscillator.
 The corresponding predicted accelerations and recovered latent states are also presented.
 SKANODE accurately reconstructs both the observable accelerations and the latent states, recovering physically meaningful displacement and velocity trajectories.
 In contrast, ANODE fails to capture the system dynamics entirely, producing large deviations even in reconstructing the measured accelerations.
 SONODE performs better than ANODE in predicting the observables but still exhibits notable discrepancies and does not recover physically interpretable latent states.
 Its latent representations remain abstract, as the model lacks explicit physical structure.
 These results highlight the advantage of SKANODE in simultaneously achieving high predictive accuracy and interpretable latent dynamics through its structured state-space formulation and symbolic discovery capability.